 pH: 7.5 ± 0.2

 One unit liberates 1umole of Folin positive amino acids, measured as Tyrosine, at 37°C, pH 7.5, using urea-denatured hemoglobin as the substrate.

 Exonucleases: None Detected

 Phosphatases: None Detected

 Storage and Stability:

 May be stored at 4°C for short-term only.
-For long-term storage, store at -20°C. Aliquots are stable for 12 months at -20°C. For maximum recovery of product, centrifuge the original vial after thawing and prior to removing the cap.
+For long-term storage, store at -20°C. Aliquots are stable for 6months after receipt at -20°C. For maximum recovery of product, centrifuge the original vial after thawing and prior to removing the cap.
 Further dilutions can be made in assay buffer.